Aaron Hernandez suicide note to fiancee: 'Tell my story fully ...'

 In another part of the letter, he wrote in a parenthetical aside "(YOURE RICH)."

-Those lines are part of a handwritten suicide note that prosecutors included in a legal filing in Bristol County Superior Court on Friday.
+Those lines are part of a handwritten suicide note that prosecutors included in a legal filing in Bristol County Superior Court in Massachusetts on Friday.
 Investigators have said three handwritten notes were discovered in his cell when he was found hanged.

 State prosecutors are hoping to use the letter to argue that Hernandez's murder conviction should not be vacated in the wake of his suicide, as it would "reward the defendant's conscious, deliberate and voluntary act," according to a court filing.

-The handwritten note is largely a personal letter of love to his fiancee Shayanna Jenkins-Hernandez, and even references the Savage Garden song "I Knew I Loved You."
+The handwritten note is largely a personal letter of love to his fiancee, Shayanna Jenkins-Hernandez, and even references the Savage Garden song "I Knew I Loved You."

 "Tell my story fully but never think anything besides how much I love you," Hernandez wrote in the note.
 "This was the Supremes, the Almightys plan, not mine!"